narthur/baserow-sdk/knowledge.md

 2. Add test case to row.spec.ts
 3. Use parser in Row.getField method

 The Row class should delegate parsing to parsers.ts rather than implementing conversion logic directly.
 This keeps parsing logic centralized and consistent.
+Avoid duplicating parsing logic across the codebase - all field type parsing should live in parsers.ts.

+When implementing parsers:
+- Favor simple unified interfaces over type-specific implementations
+- Avoid separate parsers per type when a single parser function can handle all cases
+- Consider the full field definition when parsing, not just individual values

 ## Known Issues